Last updated: 9 February 2021

 - respond to your requests and feedback;

-- to analyse and/or improve our websites and services; and
+- to analyze and/or improve our websites and services; and

 - to protect DEG, our websites, customers, employees, and business partners from fraud or other malicious activity.